GoldenRatio3/AssemblyExamples/README.md

 3. Stack - It contains data and return addresses of procedures and subroutines

 ## System
-64-bit OSX is the system I am running on.
+64-bit OSX is the system I'm running on.
 It has a similar kernel calling convention to 64-bit linux.

 Section A.2 AMD64 Linux Kernal Conventions
 1. User-level applications use as integer registers for passing the sequence %rdi, %rsi, %rdx, %rcx, %r8 and %r9.
 The kernel interface uses %rdi, %rsi, %rdx, %r10, %r8 and %r9.